opendocsg/slw-judgments-backfill/2013_SGCA_6/report.md

  (b) The Judge ordered that the equity would be satisfied by a remedy that was fashioned on the basis of an award of damages.
 This was an order for equitable compensation and would hence always be subject to the equitable rules that govern the assessment of just what compensation would in the event be equitable.

 38     The Judge observed at [3] of the AD Decision that “[o]nce the court determines that a proprietary estoppel claim has been established, the Court is faced with the unusual task of fashioning an appropriate remedy to satisfy the equity”.
-This much is correct, but it bears emphasis that it is the equity that the Court aims to satisfy, rather than the claimant’s expectations (see _Hong Leong Singapore Finance Ltd v United Overseas Bank Ltd_ [2007] 1 SLR(R) 292 (“ _Hong Leong_ ”) at [244] citing _Jennings v Rice_ [2003] 1 P & CR 100 at 245):
+This much is correct, but it bears emphasis that it is the equity that the Court aims to satisfy, rather than the claimant’s expectations (see _Hong Leong Singapore Finance Ltd v United Overseas Bank Ltd_ <span class="citation">[2007] 1 SLR(R) 292</span> (“ _Hong Leong_ ”) at [244] citing _Jennings v Rice_ [2003] 1 P & CR 100 at 245):

  The equity does not arise from the claimant’s expectations alone, but from the combination of expectations, detrimental reliance and the unconscionableness of allowing the [representor] to go back on the assurances.